The Mount Batur hike in Kintamani, Bali is one of the most popular and enjoyable sunrise trekking experiences you can have in Indonesia.

 Mount Batur sunrise trekking

-Mount Batur Without Guide β Directions
+How To Hike Mount Batur Without A Guide β Directions

 If youβre resolved to hike Mount Batur without a tour guide, the best way to attempt it is on the north side of the mountain.